 Contact cement from DAP Weldwood - Original Formula is the one we have always used but our clients have tried Liquid Nails and Fast Grip and say that they are easier to use.

 The weight is about 8 oz for each 2x2 tile.

 No, it is not necessary but you certainly can if you preffer the look.
 There is a video that explains your options.

 They are made in India and some of them are made in China.

 We offer 3 different materials.

-We offer them in both version, painted and unpainted when it comes to Steel and Aluminum, here are some beautiful color options for the Aluminum ceiling tiles.
-When it comes to copper, we offer it either natural or we aged it and we can offer a clear coat to protect the surface.
+We offer them in both versions, painted and unpainted when it comes to Steel and Aluminum, here are some beautiful color options for the Aluminum ceiling tiles.
+When it comes to copper, we offer it either natural or we age it and can offer a clear coat to protect the surface from aging further.